Bajusz15/parallel-crawler/README.md

 response body along with the formatted url address.

 The tool uses fan-out and fan-in pattern to send out the requests then "collect" the responses.
+It utilizes waitgroups, goroutines and channels to achieve this.

 ## Usage of the tool
 `./myhttp -parallel [number of parallel requests (number)] [address1] [address2] [...]`